Whether you are giving gifts over the holidays or having a big get-together with family and friends, it’s easy to see the bin filling up.

 - If you have a real Christmas tree, this can be also recycled at Raynesway.
 The site is open every day from 8.00am until 6.00pm, except for Christmas Day, Boxing Day and New Year’s Day.
 Just remember to take your lights and decorations off first so you can use them again next year.

 - Check out Love Food Hate Waste to find some yummy recipes to use up your leftovers.
 There are ideas for leftover turkey, potatoes, sprouts and other holiday staples.
+Make sure your fridge is set to the right temperature, too – this will keep your leftovers fresh for longer!

 - Give experiences as gifts.
 Tickets to concerts, gift cards for restaurants, spa experiences and so on can make for great zero-waste presents.